emil-nasso/love-rpg-td/README.md

 ## Todo

+* fix gold pickup bug. same gold can be picked up multiple using E-feature
 * move debug drawing to layer in STI do avoid having to offset
 * fix turrent placement location bug
 * implement mob spawners